The Loi lab focuses on breast cancer genomics, immunology of breast cancer and developing new therapeutics

 Salgado R, Denkert C, Demaria S, Sirtaine N, Klauschen F, Pruneri G, Wienert S, Van den Eynden G, Baehner FL, Penault-Llorca F, Perez EA, Thompson EA, Symmans WF, Richardson AL, Brock J, Criscitiello C, Bailey H, Ignatiadis M, Floris G, Sparano J, Kos Z, Nielsen T, Rimm DL, Allison KH, Reis-Filho JS, Loibl S, Sotiriou C, Viale G, Badve S, Adams S, Willard-Gallo K, Loi S (2015).
 International TILs Working Group.
 The evaluation of tumor-infiltrating lymphocytes (TILs) in breast cancer: recommendations by an International TILs Working Group 2014.
 Ann Oncol.26(2):259-71.

-The Loi Lab is always looking for talented bioinformatics students and post-docs interested in immunology and genomics of breast cancer.
-If interested, please send CV, academic transcripts and areas of interest to [email protected]
+The Loi Lab is always looking for talented PhD (graduate) students, especially bioinformatics, and post-docs interested in immunology and genomics of breast cancer.
+Overseas applicants welcome.